 |Output Ports||DVI, S-Video|

-This is the most powerful PCI graphics card in this list.
+This is the most powerful PCI graphics card on this list.
 Here we have EVGA GeForce 6200 PCI graphics card that comes with 512MB DDR2 memory.
-Unlike other cards, this is not a low profile graphics card but a full sized card.
+Unlike other cards, this is not a low profile graphics card but a full-sized card.
 This card comes with passive cooling with a smaller heatsink.

 |EVGA GeForce 6200 512Mb DDR2 PCI Specifications|